mnezbrytska/sewing-studio/README.md

 # Sewing Studio Management System

- for lad data -> python manage.py loaddata data.json
+ for load data -> python manage.py loaddata data.json

 This project is a **Django-based application** designed to manage the operations of a sewing studio.
 The system helps to manage customers, tailors, orders, and the services provided.
 It allows for tracking orders, assigning tailors, and calculating service costs.